Investigating How the Fractions Skill Score and Brier Divergence Skill Score Reflect Forecast Error: Effects of errors on the scores

-Values of $R_{\sigma, \max}^{ (\text{FSS})} - R_{\sigma, \max}^{ (\text{BDnSS})}$ are plotted in Fig.~\ref{fig:bsigma_max_comparison} (b).
-Since $ 0 \leq R_{\sigma, \max}^{ (\text{FSS})}, R_{\sigma, \max}^{ (\text{BDnSS})} \leq 1$, areas where this quantity is positive indicate where the FSS is less susceptible to artificial score improvements by smoothing the forecast.
-It is clear that for all values of $r_n$ and $C$, $R_{\sigma, \max}^{ (\text{FSS})} \geq R_{\sigma, \max}^{ (\text{BDnSS})}$, with more pronounced differences particularly for lower correlations and higher $C$ (small neighbourhood sizes and / or high variance).
-This therefore shows us that, in general, the FSS favours forecasts that are less biased in the neighbourhood standard deviation, and therefore is less sensitive to the double penalty problem more than the BDnSS.
-The difference is particularly high when the neighbourhood correlation is low, neighbourhood sizes are small, or variance is high.
+Values of $|1-R_{\sigma, \max}^{ (\text{FSS})}| - |1-R_{\sigma, \max}^{ (\text{BDnSS})}|$ are plotted in Fig.~\ref{fig:bsigma_max_comparison} (b): areas where this quantity is negative indicate where the FSS is less susceptible to artificial score improvements by reducing the neighbourhood variance of the forecast.
+For all values of $R_\mu,r_n$ and $C$, we see mostly that $|1-R_{\sigma, \max}^{ (\text{FSS})}| - |1-R_{\sigma, \max}^{ (\text{BDnSS})}| \leq 0$, with more pronounced differences particularly for lower correlations and higher $C$ (small neighbourhood sizes and / or high variance relative to the mean).
+This shows that, in general, the FSS favours forecasts that are less biased in the standard deviation of the neighbourhood fractions.
+Under the interpretation of the double penalty problem given in Sec.~\ref{sec:double_penalty}, the FSS appears generally less susceptible to the double penalty problem than the BDnSS, in that it is generally maximised for smaller biases in standard deviation.
+The difference is particularly high when the neighbourhood correlation is low, neighbourhood sizes are small, or variance relative to the mean is high.

-As with the analysis in the previous subsection, we also check the magnitude of the difference between the maximised score and the score with no standard deviation error.
-In order to estimate this, we assume a particular baseline forecast.
-We assume a reference score that is uncorrelated with the observations ($r_n=0$), with $R_{\mu}=1$ (since we are using percentile thresholds) and $R_{\sigma}=1$.
-This is a stronger baseline than a pointwise random forecast, which would have $R_{\sigma} <1$ due to lack of spatial correlations, but is perhaps of similar magnitude to climatology, which would have $R_\sigma <1$ (smoother) and a small but non-zero $r_n$.
+As with the analysis in the previous subsection, we can check the magnitude of the difference between the maximised score and the score with no standard deviation error.
+In order to estimate this, we assume a particular baseline forecast for the BDnSS.
+We assume a reference score that is uncorrelated with the observations ($r_n=0$), with $R_{\mu}=1$ and $R_{\sigma}=1$ (i.e. otherwise well-calibrated).
+This is a baseline that is harder to beat than a pointwise random forecast, which would have $R_{\sigma} <1$ due to lack of spatial correlations, but may produce similar results to using climatology as the reference forecast, which would have $R_\mu\approx1$, $R_\sigma <1$ (more uniform) and a small but non-zero $r_n$.
 With this baseline, the denominator in eq.~\eqref{eq:bdnss_relative} becomes $2C^2$.
 As in the previous subsection, we define $\Delta_{\text{FSS}}^{\sigma}, \Delta_{\text{BDnSS}}^{\sigma}$ as:

+$\Delta_{\text{FSS}}^{\sigma}$ is plotted in Fig.~\ref{fig:bsigma_max_effect_fss}.
+This is generally small for forecasts with positive neighbourhood correlation with observations ($r_n>0$), but grows larger when $r_n<0.5$ and $C>1$.
+The effects are particularly pronounced for negative neighbourhood correlations, and increasing $R_\mu$ generally has the effect of increasing the differences at low correlations and intermediate values of $C$.